 Besides these two major activities we also participated in ‘DESIGN YOUR COVER PAGE’ challenge based on conservation of environment.
 To further support our cause we have also tried to make our school as a plastic free zone eventually.
 To make this successful we have distributed specially designed cloth bags to our students on Children’s Day , followed by Poster Making Competitions, Slogans, etc.

 GLOBAL CURRICULUM PROJECT BY BRITISH COUNCIL

 As a part of GCP, Mr.Paul Cosby from our Partner School North Leamington, Warwickshire, U.K .visited our School in February, for a week from 12th Feb till 19th Feb.
 During his stay in our school he observed a number of lessons, attended our school assemblies, activities of the school in a regular manner.
 He also discussed many common curriculum based topics with our students.
 While his stay we also applied for our second level of GCP so that we can take this project to another level.
 A lot of planning and meetings were held to ensure that the partnership turns fruitful for both the schools.

 As per our planning, several departments in both schools will collaborate on a number of curriculum-based international activities that will culminate in an annual ‘Multi-Cultural Week’.
 Our GCP is intended to allow the exchange of ideas and resources, as well as enhancing our students’ understanding of the different cultures and traditions that exist both within their own schools, in their communities and globally.
 We will be working reciprocally on projects on the environment, religious diversity, as well as cultural activities on literature and food.
-The outcomes of and have a peek at this site students’ reflections on these activities will be shared within and between the schools as a platform for a shared ‘Multi-Cultural Week’.
+The outcomes of and students’ reflections on these activities will be shared within and between the schools as a platform for a shared ‘Multi-Cultural Week’.

 Key aspects of the GCP: